Sancho leads Dortmund to German Supercup win over Bayern

 Bayern improved through the half with Niko Kovac’s side looking assured on the ball.

-But Alcacer broke the deadlock after the break, all thanks to Sancho.
+Alcacer broke the deadlock after the break, all thanks to Sancho.
 He eluded three Bayern defenders, then played the ball through Niklas Süle’s legs for Alcacer to sweep it inside the right post.

 Bayern sought a response and was only denied through desperate defending with Marwin Hitz saving and Manuel Akanji blocking on the line before the ball was cleared away.

 Sancho then struck on a counterattack in the 69th after Guerreiro played the ball over the Bayern defense.
-The young forward stayed calm before slotting the ball past Neuer.
+The young forward stayed calm before slotting the ball through Neuer’s legs.

-Dortmund coach Lucien Favre took Sancho off to a standing ovation shortly afterward.

 Of all Dortmund’s summer signings, only Schulz could play.
 Mats Hummels was denied a quick reunion with his former Bayern teammates due to muscular problems, Julian Brandt was out with a groin problem, Thorgan Hazard with an ankle injury and Mateu Morey with a shoulder injury.
 Goalkeeper Roman Bürki was also out.